The Bodyguard (1992 film): Box office

-In the United States and Canada, The Bodyguard opened on November 25, 1992 in 1,717 theaters; it grossed $16.6 million in its opening weekend, ranking third.
+In the United States and Canada, The Bodyguard opened on November 25, 1992, in 1,717 theaters; it grossed $16.6 million in its opening weekend, ranking third.
 The film spent 10 weeks in the Top 10, ultimately grossing $121.9 million domestically, and $410.9 million worldwide.
 Its international gross was a record for Warner Bros.
 In the United Kingdom, it had a record Christmas opening, with a gross of $2 million for the weekend from 258 screens.
 In Australia, it set an opening week record of $A4.36 million from 144 screens, beating the record set by Crocodile Dundee II.
 It also set the opening weekend record in Denmark.
 It was the highest-grossing Warner Bros. film in Japan of all-time with a gross in excess of $21 million.
-It was the seventh-highest-grossing film of 1992 in the United States and Canada and the second-highest-grossing film of 1992, worldwide, behind Aladdin, which curiously opened on the same day as The Bodyguard.
+It was the seventh-highest-grossing film of 1992 in the United States and Canada and the second-highest-grossing film of 1992, behind Aladdin, which opened on the same day.
 At the time, it was the tenth-highest-grossing film of all time.

 The film was re-released in 2012 and grossed a further $61,020.

 Accolades

 Two songs from the film, "Run to You" and "I Have Nothing", were nominated for an Academy Award for Best Original Song.
 The soundtrack was nominated for four Grammy Awards, winning three, including Album of the Year for its album of the same name.
-The film was nominated for several MTV Movie Awards, an Image Award, BMI Film & TV Awards, a Golden Screen Award in Germany and a Japanese Academy Award, according to the Internet Movie Database.
+The film was nominated for several MTV Movie Awards, Image Awards, BMI Film & TV Awards, a Golden Screen Award in Germany and a Japan Academy Film Prize.

 It received seven Golden Raspberry Award nominations, including Worst Picture, Worst Actor (for Costner), and Worst Actress (for Houston).
-Houston was also nominated for Worst New Star as was Kevin Costner's haircut, however failed to win in any category.
+Houston was also nominated for Worst New Star as was Kevin Costner's haircut, however the film did not win in any category.

-The film is recognized by American Film Institute in these lists: